Software-Sigmas/SIgmaPilot/Extension/README.md

-# ai-code-reviewer README
+# vstodo README

-This is the README for your extension "ai-code-reviewer".
+This is the README for your extension "vstodo".
 After writing up a brief description, we recommend including the following sections.

 ## Features